michael2012z/BitBible/markdown/KJV/files/Josh.md

 17. Joshua therefore commanded the priests, saying, Come ye up out of Jordan.

-18. And it came to pass, when the priests that bare the ark of the covenant of the Lord were come up out of the midst of Jordan, and the soles of the priests’ feet were lifted up unto the dry land, that the waters of Jordan returned unto their place, and flowed over all his banks, as they did before.lifted…: Heb. plucked upflowed: Heb. went
+18. And it came to pass, when the priests that bare the ark of the covenant of the Lord were come up out of the midst of Jordan, and the soles of the priests’ feet were lifted up unto the dry land, that the waters of Jordan returned unto their place, and flowed over all his banks, as they did before.

 19. And the people came up out of Jordan on the tenth day of the first month, and encamped in Gilgal, in the east border of Jericho.

 20. And those twelve stones, which they took out of Jordan, did Joshua pitch in Gilgal.

-21. And he spake unto the children of Israel, saying, When your children shall ask their fathers in time to come, saying, What mean these stones?in time…: Heb. to morrow
+21. And he spake unto the children of Israel, saying, When your children shall ask their fathers in time to come, saying, What mean these stones?

 22. Then ye shall let your children know, saying, Israel came over this Jordan on dry land.

 23. For the Lord your God dried up the waters of Jordan from before you, until ye were passed over, as the Lord your God did to the Red sea, which he dried up from before us, until we were gone over:

-24. That all the people of the earth might know the hand of the Lord, that it is mighty: that ye might fear the Lord your God for ever.for ever: Heb. all days
+24. That all the people of the earth might know the hand of the Lord, that it is mighty: that ye might fear the Lord your God for ever.

 ## Joshua 5

 1. And it came to pass, when all the kings of the Amorites, which were on the side of Jordan westward, and all the kings of the Canaanites, which were by the sea, heard that the Lord had dried up the waters of Jordan from before the children of Israel, until we were passed over, that their heart melted, neither was there spirit in them any more, because of the children of Israel.

-2. At that time the Lord said unto Joshua, Make thee sharp knives, and circumcise again the children of Israel the second time.sharp…: or, knives of flints
+2. At that time the Lord said unto Joshua, Make thee sharp knives, and circumcise again the children of Israel the second time.

-3. And Joshua made him sharp knives, and circumcised the children of Israel at the hill of the foreskins.sharp…: or, knives of flintsthe hill…: or, Gibeah–haaraloth
+3. And Joshua made him sharp knives, and circumcised the children of Israel at the hill of the foreskins.

 4. And this is the cause why Joshua did circumcise: All the people that came out of Egypt, that were males, even all the men of war, died in the wilderness by the way, after they came out of Egypt.